-1 membership factor by the revenue adjustment factor.
-If a consensus 2 index is not determined at the revenue estimating conference, the 3 principals of the revenue estimating conference shall report their 4 estimates to the house and senate subcommittees responsible for 5 school aid appropriations not later than 7 days after the 6 conclusion of the revenue conference.

-7 (12) Payments to districts and public school academies shall 8 not be made under this section.
-Rather, the calculations under this 9 section shall be used to determine the amount of state payments 10 under section 22b.

-(13) If an amendment to section 2 of article VIII of the state constitution of 1963 allowing state aid to some or all nonpublic schools is approved by the voters of this state, each foundation allowance or per-pupil payment calculation under this section may be reduced.

-17 (a) "Certified mills" means the lesser of 18 mills or the 18 number of mills of school operating taxes levied by the district in 19 1993-94.

-(b) "Combined state and local revenue" means the aggregate of the district's state school aid received by or paid on behalf of the district under this section and the district's local school operating revenue.

-(c) "Combined state and local revenue per membership pupil" means the district's combined state and local revenue divided by the district's membership excluding special education pupils.

-(d) "Current state fiscal year" means the state fiscal year
+- 1 membership factor by the revenue adjustment factor.
+If a consensus - 2 index is not determined at the revenue estimating conference, the - 3 principals of the revenue estimating conference shall report their - 4 estimates to the house and senate subcommittees responsible for - 5 school aid appropriations not later than 7 days after the - 6 conclusion of the revenue conference. - 7 (12) Payments to districts and public school academies shall - 8 not be made under this section.
+Rather, the calculations under this - 9 section shall be used to determine the amount of state payments - 10 under section 22b. - 11 (13) If an amendment to section 2 of article VIII of the state - 12 constitution of 1963 allowing state aid to some or all nonpublic - 13 schools is approved by the voters of this state, each foundation - 14 allowance or per-pupil payment calculation under this section may - 15 be reduced. - 16 (14) As used in this section: - 17 (a) "Certified mills" means the lesser of 18 mills or the - 18 number of mills of school operating taxes levied by the district in - 19 1993-94. - 20 (b) "Combined state and local revenue" means the aggregate of - 21 the district's state school aid received by or paid on behalf of - 22 the district under this section and the district's local school - 23 operating revenue. - 24 (c) "Combined state and local revenue per membership pupil" - 25 means the district's combined state and local revenue divided by - 26 the district's membership excluding special education pupils. - 27 (d) "Current state fiscal year" means the state fiscal year

-1 for which a particular calculation is made.

-2 (e) "Dissolved district" means a district that loses its 3 organization, has its territory attached to 1 or more other 4 districts, and is dissolved as provided under section 12 of the 5 revised school code, MCL 380.12.

-6 (f) "Immediately preceding state fiscal year" means the state7 fiscal year immediately preceding the current state fiscal year.

-(g) "Local portion of the district's foundation allowance" 8 9 means an amount that is equal to the difference between (the sum of 10 the product of the taxable value per membership pupil of all 11 property in the district that is nonexempt property times the 12 district's certified mills and, for a district with certified mills 13 exceeding 12, the product of the taxable value per membership pupil 14 of property in the district that is commercial personal property times the certified mills minus 12 mills) and (the quotient of the 15 product of the captured assessed valuation under tax increment 16 17 financing acts times the district's certified mills divided by the 18 district's membership excluding special education pupils).

-19 (h) "Local school operating revenue" means school operating 20 taxes levied under section 1211 of the revised school code, MCL 380.1211.
-For a receiving district, if school operating taxes are 21 22 to be levied on behalf of a dissolved district that has been 23 attached in whole or in part to the receiving district to satisfy 24 debt obligations of the dissolved district under section 12 of the revised school code, MCL 380.12, local school operating revenue 25 26 does not include school operating taxes levied within the 27 geographic area of the dissolved district.
+- 1 for which a particular calculation is made. - 2 (e) "Dissolved district" means a district that loses its - 3 organization, has its territory attached to 1 or more other - 4 districts, and is dissolved as provided under section 12 of the - 5 revised school code, MCL 380.12. - 6 (f) "Immediately preceding state fiscal year" means the state - 7 fiscal year immediately preceding the current state fiscal year. - 8 (g) "Local portion of the district's foundation allowance" - 9 means an amount that is equal to the difference between (the sum of - 10 the product of the taxable value per membership pupil of all - 11 property in the district that is nonexempt property times the - 12 district's certified mills and, for a district with certified mills - 13 exceeding 12, the product of the taxable value per membership pupil - 14 of property in the district that is commercial personal property - 15 times the certified mills minus 12 mills) and (the quotient of the - 16 product of the captured assessed valuation under tax increment - 17 financing acts times the district's certified mills divided by the - 18 district's membership excluding special education pupils). - 19 (h) "Local school operating revenue" means school operating - 20 taxes levied under section 1211 of the revised school code, MCL - 21 380.1211.
+For a receiving district, if school operating taxes are - 22 to be levied on behalf of a dissolved district that has been - 23 attached in whole or in part to the receiving district to satisfy - 24 debt obligations of the dissolved district under section 12 of the - 25 revised school code, MCL 380.12, local school operating revenue - 26 does not include school operating taxes levied within the - 27 geographic area of the dissolved district.